jenkinsci/better-pipeline-flowgraph-table-plugin/README.md

 # Better Pipeline Flow Graph Table Plugin

+> [!IMPORTANT]
+> This plugin's functionality has been integrated into [Pipeline: Support Plugin version 1010.vb_b_39488a_9841](https://github.com/jenkinsci/workflow-support-plugin/releases/tag/1010.vb_b_39488a_9841).
+> Uninstall this plugin once you update to that release.

 ## Introduction

 This plugin improves the formatting of the Pipeline Steps view for better readability: